matthewzhouquant/learnit/readme.txt

-git is a version conrol system git is free software
+git is a distributed version conrol system git is free software